 What is a compost bin?

-Put simply, a compost bin is a container or enclosure that’s used to store and decompose organic materials, producing nutrient-rich compost to feed your plants and garden with as a result.
-Compost bins are available in a variety of shapes and sizes, forming wooden, plastic, and tumbler options to suit all gardening needs.
+A compost bin is a container that’s used to store organic materials as they decompose to become nutrient-rich compost.
+Compost bins are available in a variety of shapes and sizes and materials to suit all gardening needs.

 How does a compost bin work?